adam-26/hapi-api-version/README.md

 - `validVersions` (required) is an array of integer values.
 Specifies all valid api versions you support.
 Anything else will be considered invalid and the plugin responds with a status code `400`.
 - `defaultVersion` (required) is an integer that is included in `validVersions`.
 Defines which version to use if no headers are sent.
-- `vendorName` (required) is a string.
+- `vendorName` (required, if no getVersion function defined) is a string.
 Defines the vendor name used in the `accept` header.
-- `versionHeader` (optional) is a string.
-Defines the name of the custom header to use.
-Per default this is `api-version`.
 - `passiveMode` (optional) is a boolean.
 Allows to bypass when no headers are supplied.
 Useful when you have serve other content like documentation and reduces overhead on processing those.
 - `basePath` (optional) is a string.
 In case we have a base path different from `/` (example: `/api/`).
 Per default this is `/`.
+- `getVersion` (required, if no vendorName defined) is a string.
+Defines the vendor name used in the `accept` header.
+- `invalidVersionErrorCode` (optionsl) is a integer, used to respond to invalid versions.
+Defaults to 415.

+* NOTE: One of `vendorName` or the `getVersion` function must be defined *

 ### Getting the requested API version in the handler

 You can get the API version requested by the user (or maybe the default version if nothing was requested) in the handler.
-It is stored in `request.pre.apiVersion`.
+It is stored in `request.plugins['hapi-api-version'].apiVersion`.

 ### Headers